This page describes the monitoring information available for remote services, also known as backends.

-AppDynamics automatically detects many common types of remote services are automatically when instrumented nodes make outbound requests.
+AppDynamics automatically detects many common types of remote services when instrumented nodes make outbound requests.
 For more details on backend support by app agent type, refer to the supported environments page for your agent type under Install App Server Agents, such as Java Supported Environments.

 To monitor call performance to a service, first make sure it shows up in the remote services list, which you can access by clicking the Remote Services link in the Applications menu.
 If a service you expect to see listed does not appear in the list, make sure the backend detection configuration is configured appropriately for your environment, as described in Backend Detection Rules.

 Monitoring Information for Remote Services

 AppDynamics monitors the overall performance of calls to a remote service, as well as the performance of those calls from within specific business transactions.